torkvell/slate/source/index.html.md

 `https://data.usabilla.com/live/websites/inpage`

-This request returns a list of your Usabilla for Websites in-page widgets.
+This request returns a list of your Usabilla for Websites In-Page widgets.

 ###Request example